U.S. condemns Mosul attack, calls Iraq situation 'extremely serious'

 In the last three years the Obama administration has taken a largely hands-off approach to Iraq, which it invaded in 2003 to oust President Saddam Hussein.

-Over the last year the conflict in neighboring Syria rekindled insurgent violence and Washington accelerated efforts to smooth over differences between Iraq's Sunnis, Shi'ites and Kurds and provided arms requested by Maliki.
+Over the last year the conflict in neighbouring Syria rekindled insurgent violence and Washington accelerated efforts to smooth over differences between Iraq's Sunnis, Shi'ites and Kurds and provided arms requested by Maliki.

 U.S. ARMS SUPPLIES